Coronavirus: Postal Services Information and Updates

-To check where your nearest post office is located and opening hours see www.postoffice.co.uk/branch-finder
+You can check where your nearest post office is located and opening hours on the branch finder.

 Post Office Card Account

 If you are concerned about going into your post office you can nominate someone to use your card.
 You will need to complete a form.
-More information is available at www.postoffice.co.uk/post-office-card-account.
+More information is available on the Post Office website.

 Be aware of potential scams.
 Never share your post office card and pin number with anyone.
 Please see section on avoiding scams for details on how to report suspicious behaviour.